-- and attached at the end of this chapter; - (6) Each new block shall have an alley for service and parking access; and - (7) Cul-de-sacs and dead-end streets are not permitted, unless they allow for future connections. - (d) New buildings: - (1) New buildings are permitted as indicated by the building types allocated to each zone; - (2) New buildings shall have their [principle] principal entrance off of a new or existing thoroughfare or passageway; - (3) New buildings with civic or institutional uses shall be located in central locations, and be recognizable and accessible to the public; - (4) Buildings that occupy a large lot shall incorporate mid-block pedestrian passageways and courtyards at least every three hundred feet.
-Where passageways are utilized, they shall connect through the block, across existing alleys if necessary, to other passageways, to mid-block crossings, or thoroughfares for greater street grid connectivity; - (5) When a building includes a courtyard, the courtyard shall have a minimum dimension of forty feet deep and thirty-five feet wide along the street side; - (6) The required mid-block pedestrian passageway or courtyard shall not abut an alley; and resources and provides a healthy environment for inhabitants of the mauka area.
+- (4) New passageways that are introduced shall be ungated and shall be [publically-accessible;] publicly-accessible; - (5) Architectural encroachments into passageways are allowed two feet from the building face, subject to Figure [1.13-C (encroachments), (building placement and encroachments) dated [September 2011,] 12 (building placement and encroachments), dated January 2024, made a part of this chapter, and attached at the end of this chapter; - (6) Each new block shall have an alley for service and parking access; and - (7) Cul-de-sacs and dead-end streets are not permitted, unless they allow for future connections. - (d) New buildings: - New buildings are permitted as indicated by the building types allocated to each zone; - (2) New buildings shall have their [principle] principal entrance off of a new or existing thoroughfare or passageway; - (3) New buildings with civic or institutional uses shall be located in central locations, and be recognizable and accessible to the public; - (4) Buildings that occupy a large lot shall incorporate mid-block pedestrian passageways and courtyards at least every three hundred feet.
+Where passageways are utilized, they shall connect through the block, across existing alleys if necessary, to other passageways, or to mid-block crossings[7] or other thoroughfares for greater street grid connectivity; - (5) When a building includes a courtyard, the courtyard shall have a minimum dimension of forty feet deep and thirty-five feet wide along the street side; - (6) The required mid-block pedestrian passageway or courtyard shall not abut an alley; and - (7) For large lots that abut other parcels not subject to a permit application, an alley of at least twenty-six feet in width must be provided at the edge of the lot that is adjacent to the other parcels, to ensure access by vehicles and access to light and air of the other parcels.
+An alternative proposal may be considered, as long as it meets the intent of providing light, room, and air to neighboring parcels.
+[Eff 11/11/11; am and comp ] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)

 §15-217-59 Green building. (a) Purpose.
-This section provides standards intended to result in a responsible development pattern that conserves natural
+This section provides standards intended to result in a responsible development pattern that conserves natural resources and provides a healthy environment for inhabitants of the mauka area.